 At the time of this writing, about 2100 hours Central European Time on July 4th, Trump just tweated about a House representative who decided to leave the Republican party:

 Great news for the Republican Party as one of the dumbest & most disloyal men in Congress is “quitting” the Party.
 No Collusion, No Obstruction.
 Knew he couldn’t get the nomination to run again in the Great State of Michigan.
 Already being challenged for his seat.
 A total loser!

 In the good book it says a tree is known by the fruit it bears.
 The man is known by the tweets he types.

 But this particular representative should feel good.
 To paraphrase Freud: Trump as your enemy, much honor.

 Politicians should stay away from tanks.
 Two examples.
-In the case of Mussolini, proximity to tanks makes you think you are a descendant of Scipio Africanus.
-You aren’t.
-In the case of Dukkakais, you might think that riding around in a tank makes you look tough.
+In the case of Mussolini, proximity to tanks made him think he was a descendant of Scipio Africanus.
+That wasn’t the case.
+In the case of Dukkakais, he thought riding around in a tank made him look tough.
 It’s the opposite.

 I grew up on Army bases: in Kansas, Texas, Washington state, and near Washington, D.C., where Quantico Marine Base, Fort Belvoir, Andrews Air Force Base, and a host of other military installations are nearby.
 The Pentagon is across the Potomac River, in Virginia.
 But no where among the government offices, museums, and memorials, was there any hint of anything militaristic.
 There’s something fundamentally wrong tanks parading on the streets of Washington, D.C.
 The glorification of war by the unitiated is disturbing.